Skip to Content

 If you can, I recommend you rent a car and drive around yourself, or hire a car with a driver for the day.
 This will be cheaper than going around in taxis, especially if you’re in a larger group.
 It’ll also give you more freedom!

-When the night closes in, go enjoy the best of the Quintana Roo nightlife at Playa del Carmen.
+After your cenote-hunting experience, go enjoy the best of the Quintana Roo city life at Playa del Carmen.

 Only an hour away from Tulum, Playa del Carmen is super easy to get to.
-The cheapest option is to hop on a colectivo (shared minibuses), which run frequently almost all day.
+The cheapest option is to hop on a colectivo (shared minibuses), which runs frequently almost all day.

-An in-between option is to take the ADO bus, which is more comfortable than the colectivo, but they run on a schedule, so check the times (especially to get back to Tulum!)
+You can also go for the in-between option and take the ADO bus.
+It’s more comfortable than the colectivo, but they run on a schedule, so check the times (especially to get back to Tulum!)

 Alux is a restaurant set inside a huge cave more than 10,000 years old.
 They offer Mayan specialties and great drinks.